Sample Essay Topic -- Sparkling Water is the New Soda

 Critical Thinking and Logic: Evaluates the validity of the reading’s conclusions, and synthesizes information pertinent to the topic, and/or offers an alternative interpretation of the topic.

-Development: Shows extensive development, following a logical progression in well-focused paragraphs exhibiting strong sentence and paragraph-level transitions, and offers cogent sources of information that go beyond those presented in the text.
+Development: Shows extensive development, following a logical progression in well-focused paragraphs, exhibits strong sentence and paragraph-level transitions, and offers insightful connections that go beyond those presented in the text.

 Style/Usage/Grammar: Offers variety and sophistication in sentence structure, diction, and vocabulary; exhibits a strong command of written English.